Buffy the Vampire Slayer is one of the greatest series of all time. It’s like, not up for the debate.

 Plot: Tara’s family visit Sunnydale and threaten to take her home due to her “demonic” blood.

 Why is it queer?
-Tara’s family threatening to take her away to “fix” her demonic side (even though there was nothing wrong with her), screamed metaphor for conversion therapy.
-Buffy and the rest of the Scoobies stand up to her conservative relatives (including a pre-Oscar-nominee Amy Adams!) and make it clear they will fight to defend her, declaring that while the Maclays may be her blood kin, her friends are her real family.
+Tara’s family threatening to take her away to “fix” her demonic side (even though there was nothing wrong with her), screams metaphor for gay conversion ‘therapy’.
+Buffy and the rest of the Scoobies stand up to her conservative relatives (including a pre-Oscar-nominee Amy Adams!) and make it clear they will fight to defend her; declaring that while the Maclays may be her blood kin, her friends are her real family.
 HER CHOSEN FAMILY!
 Our queer little hearts…

 “6×07 – Once More, with Feeling